 Which States Offer the NEDP?

 According to CASAS, more than 80 NEDP agencies in eight states offer the NEPD.
 These states are Virginia, Rhode Island, New York, Maryland, Indiana, the District of Columbia, Connecticut, and California.
 Annually, some 3,000 students complete the NEDP, and on average, students will need some 8 months to complete the NEDP.

 The NEDP is actually not a real test.
 It is a self-paced, highly flexible assessment program.
 Students will be working independently online to accomplish a number of assignments related to academic subject fields.

 They can demonstrate their skills and knowledge by completing a number of online assignments.
 The NEDP can be completed at home, and the program’s flexibility also enables students with busy schedules to be successful.

 The program doesn’t involve any classes, and students will meet personally with NEDP advisors for one hour every 1 or 2 weeks to review and discuss their progress.
 In New York, the state’s Department of Education will award the NY High School Equivalency Diploma to students who have completed the NEDP.

 In Maryland, NEDP applicants need to be Maryland residents, at least 18 years old, not signed up for a school program, and not already have a secondary education degree.
 They also need to complete the TABE placement test at an NEDP site and attain sufficient scores.

 In Rhode Island, NEDP participants must be RI residents and at least 21 years old.
 The RI NEDP orientation will be used to decide who qualifies for the program.
 Admitted candidates will meet weekly with an assessor (a “buddy”) and complete their online assignments.
 In Rhode Island, participants pay $300.
 The rest is covered by the state.

-In Virginia, similar requirements apply, and here, the cost for the student is also $300, but they will have to pay an additional $100 if they didn’t complete the program within 12 months.
+In Virginia, similar requirements apply, and here, the cost for the student is also $300, but they will have to pay an additional $100 if they don’t complete the program within 12 months.